GB&I 2 – 9 USA

 Francis Ouimet made his eighth and final playing appearance at St. Andrews.
 He remained as USA captain for the next four matches.

 The selection of Roger Wethered for GB&I drew much criticism before, during and after the match.
-His erratic performance in the Day 1 Foursomes ended his Walker Cup career.
+His erratic performance in the Day 1 Foursomes in the match ended his Walker Cup career.

 The GB&I team all played with the smaller 1.62″ ball whilst the USA team used the 1.68″ ball as the two governing bodies struggled to make headway on unification.